2. The Mosaic Hub¶

 2.2.
 Mosaic Ordering¶

-This page describes the process of ordering mosaics, from defining the conditions to the download of the processed product.
-The ordering of Time Series is described below.
+This section describes the process of ordering mosaics, from defining the request to the download of the processed product.
+The ordering of Time Series information is described further below.

 2.2.1.
 Mosaic Hub¶